blong3/progress_tracking/README.md

 ## Using this file to track progress on projects and tutorials.

 9/1/18

-    *Create list of tutorials and projects to follow *Catch up on current best practices, new laguages & frameworks 9/2/18
+*Create list of tutorials and projects to follow *Catch up on current best practices, new laguages & frameworks

+9/2/18
 *Set up fresh local server on mac to test pages *Connect SQL to localhost
 *Practice git
+1. Connect git to text editor
+2. Learn markdown
+3. Push updates to github via VSC